alan-zhang-22/mdkit/docs/implementation-plan.md

 - ✅ Multi-page PDF processing with streaming output
 - ✅ Configurable page range support
 - ✅ Element merging system fully implemented and tested
+- ✅ **NEW: Advanced directional merging with smart horizontal thresholds for headers**
+- ✅ **NEW: Enhanced text spacing preservation during element merging**
+- ✅ **NEW: Configurable horizontal vs vertical merging thresholds**

 **Current Focus:**
 Phase 3 is ready to start with the implementation of the `HeaderAndListDetector` class.
 This will add pattern-based header detection, list item recognition, and intelligent merging of split elements.
 The foundation is solid and all core functionality is working.